urbanjost/M_starpac/README.md

  ACM Algorithm 528:  Framework for a  Portable  Library  [Fox  et  al.  1978a].
  Although STARPAC and the Framework share the same COMMON for their work areas, there  are differences between the STARPAC management subroutines and those of the  Framework.
-In  particular,   the  STARPAC  management  subroutines  re- initialize  DSTAK  each  time  the user invokes a STARPAC subroutine requiring work area, destroying all data previously stored in DSTAK;  the Framework only initializes  DSTAK  the  first  time  any  of  its  management subroutines are invoked,  preserving work area allocations still in use.
+In  particular,   the  STARPAC  management  subroutines reinitialize  DSTAK each  time the user invokes a STARPAC subroutine requiring work area, destroying all data previously stored in DSTAK;  the Framework only initializes  DSTAK  the  first  time  any  of  its  management subroutines are invoked,  preserving work area allocations still in use.
 Thus,  users must be